 Polarisation of community attitudes is hindering our ability to address many critical marine and coastal issues.
-CSIRO has developed novel methods to address this problem by combining representative stakeholder surveys, media sentiment analysis based on AI technology, and dynamic stakeholder-based models to evaluate strategies aimed at reconciling different perspectives.
+CSIRO has developed novel methods to address this problem by combining representative stakeholder surveys, media sentiment analysis based on AI technology, and dynamic stakeholder-based models to evaluate strategies aimed at reducing community conflict.